 Choosing the Right Mat

-Mat selection is important.
+Mat selection is important for custom framing.
 It provides the visual space between your piece and the frame in it will be displayed.
 When choosing the right mat, you need to make sure that the color of the mat doesn’t overpower the piece inside the frame.

 To enhance the piece, select a mat color that coordinates with the background color or colors of the art.
 The intensity of the mat color should be similar to the dominant colors in the piece that will be inside the frame.